Download general terms and conditions in pdf format

 1. During the validity period stated in the offer, the prices of the offered products and/or services will not be increased, except for price changes due to changes in VAT rates.

-2. Contrary to the previous paragraph, the entrepreneur can offer products or services with variable prices whose prices are tied to fluctuations in the financial market and over which the entrepreneur has no influence.
+2. Contrary to the previous paragraph, the entrepreneur may offer products or services whose prices are tied to fluctuations in the financial market and over which the entrepreneur has no control, with variable prices.
 This tie to fluctuations and the fact that any stated prices are indicative prices are mentioned in the offer.

-3. Price increases within 3 months after the conclusion of the agreement are only permitted if they are the result of statutory regulations or provisions.
+3. Price increases within 3 months after the conclusion of the agreement are only permitted if they result from legal regulations or provisions.

-a. these are the result of statutory regulations or provisions; or
+a. these are the result of legal regulations or provisions; or

 b. the consumer has the authority to terminate the agreement from the day the price increase takes effect.

-5. The prices stated in the offer of products or services include VAT.
+5. The prices mentioned in the offer of products or services include VAT.

 Article 12 - Performance of the agreement and additional warranty

-1. The entrepreneur guarantees that the products and/or services comply with the agreement, the specifications stated in the offer, the reasonable requirements of durability and/or usability, and the legal provisions and/or government regulations existing on the date the agreement was concluded.
+1. The entrepreneur guarantees that the products and/or services comply with the agreement, the specifications stated in the offer, the reasonable requirements of soundness and/or usability, and the legal provisions and/or government regulations existing on the date of the conclusion of the agreement.
 If agreed, the entrepreneur also guarantees that the product is suitable for other than normal use.

-2. An additional warranty provided by the entrepreneur, its supplier, manufacturer, or importer never limits the statutory rights and claims that the consumer may assert against the entrepreneur under the agreement if the entrepreneur has failed to fulfill his part of the agreement.
+2. An additional warranty provided by the entrepreneur, its supplier, manufacturer, or importer never limits the legal rights and claims that the consumer can assert against the entrepreneur under the agreement if the entrepreneur has failed to fulfill their part of the agreement.

-3. Additional warranty means any commitment by the entrepreneur, its supplier, importer, or producer in which certain rights or claims are granted to the consumer that go beyond what is legally required in case the entrepreneur has failed to fulfill his part of the agreement.
+3. An additional warranty means any commitment by the entrepreneur, its supplier, importer, or producer in which they grant the consumer certain rights or claims that go beyond what they are legally obliged to in case they have failed to fulfill their part of the agreement.

 Article 13 - Delivery and execution

-1. The entrepreneur shall exercise the greatest possible care when receiving and executing orders for products and when assessing requests for the provision of services.
+1. The entrepreneur will exercise the greatest possible care when receiving and executing orders for products and when assessing requests for the provision of services.

-2. The place of delivery shall be the address that the consumer has communicated to the entrepreneur.
+2. The place of delivery is the address that the consumer has made known to the entrepreneur.

-3. Subject to the provisions of Article 4 of these general terms and conditions, the entrepreneur shall execute accepted orders with due speed but no later than within 30 days, unless another delivery period has been agreed upon.
-If delivery is delayed, or if an order cannot be executed or can only be partially executed, the consumer will be notified no later than 30 days after placing the order.
-In that case, the consumer has the right to dissolve the agreement without costs and is entitled to any compensation.
+3. Subject to the provisions in article 4 of these general terms and conditions, the entrepreneur will execute accepted orders with due speed but no later than within 30 days, unless another delivery period has been agreed.
+If delivery is delayed, or if an order cannot be executed or only partially executed, the consumer will be notified no later than 30 days after placing the order.
+In that case, the consumer has the right to terminate the agreement without costs and is entitled to any compensation.

-4. After termination in accordance with the previous paragraph, the entrepreneur shall promptly refund the amount paid by the consumer.
+4. After termination in accordance with the previous paragraph, the entrepreneur will promptly refund the amount paid by the consumer.

 5. The risk of damage and/or loss of products rests with the entrepreneur until the moment of delivery to the consumer or a previously designated and entrepreneur-known representative, unless expressly agreed otherwise.